Trylearning2022/SecureChatApp/README.md

 # SecureChatApp
-Android Chat application using Java
-To use this project:
+Android Chat application using Java with AES encryption algorithm to secure the messages To use this project:
 1.Firstly, you need to create a google firebase account.
 2.Download the google.json file and add it into android studio